 Every camper can attest, that hand washing, and sanitizing have always been a focal point at CUWP.
 The pandemic has magnified the urgency of maintaining clean hands.
 With that urgency in mind, we have installed additional sinks and hand sanitizer stations to stop the spread of germs throughout our facilities.
 These hand washing and sanitizing stations were implemented in response to COVID -19 back in spring of 2020 as daily operations continued on our campus.

 While an inherent benefit of attending camp is spending time in the great outdoors, we also use indoor spaces, like dining halls, classrooms, and dormitories.
-This summer our housekeeping team will be increasing their cleaning rounds and paying special attention to high touch areas while using CDC-approved products.
+We are lucky that all of our dorms/cabins have their own showers and bathroom.
+While in their own cabin, campers and staff will not be required to be in masks as this will be within their cohort.
+Campers and counselors will clean their cabin each day, along with our housekeeping team which will be operating with a heightened cleaning routine.
+This summer our housekeeping team will be increasing their cleaning rounds and paying special attention to high touch areas ( doorknobs, faucets, toilet handles, and showers, etc.) while using CDC-approved products.

 We value every member of our Camp Up with People family and want our families to view camp as a fun and rewarding experience free of hesitation due to financial obligations.
 With this in mind we lowered our camp registration fee to $375.
 Finally, if we are unable to hold camp in 2021 families may request a full refund or move their tuition to 2022.